Heard on Hurd Manifesto

 Why are state licenses and state tax permits required of vendors?

-We aim to provide a high quality event that is safe and beneficial for the community.
-All food vendors must be approved by the health department and are often inspected on a monthly basis so that our attendees can receive the highest quality of food with limited possibility of foodborne illnesses.
+Answer: We aim to provide a high quality event that is safe and beneficial for the community.
+All food vendors must be approved by the health department and are inspected on a monthly basis so that our attendees can receive the highest quality of food.
 State tax permits are required so that the event can support the community holistically by benefitting the vendors who sell the merchandise and to the city who provides the space for us to have the event.
 It’s a win-win for the community!

 What is each vendor responsible for?

-Each vendor is responsible for their own set up and tear down.
+Answer: Each vendor is responsible for their own set up and tear down.
 Vendors MUST stay in their designated position for the duration of the event due to safety reasons.
-Leaving prior to the event closure is grounds for not being invited back for future events.
+Leaving prior to the event conclusion will result in termination from future Heard on Hurd events.

-Artisan products, clothing, gifts, vintage, home decor.
-We love local unique products who have something different to offer.
+Answer: Artisan products, clothing, gifts, vintage, home decor.
 We are not accepting direct sales representatives or consultants at this time.

 Can I apply as an alcohol vendor?

-Currently, we are not accepting any new alcohol vendors for the 2017 season.
+Answer: Currently, we are not accepting any new alcohol vendors for the 2019 season.
 Heard on Hurd aims to be a family friendly event and therefore, we will limit the number of alcohol vendors as to provide a safe environment for all.
-However, our awesome downtown restaurants/bars have alcohol and includes a great environment to consume it.
-Check out some downtown Edmond establishments such as Othello’s, The Zu or the Patriarch!
-It’s also a great respite from the weather.
+However, our awesome downtown restaurants/bars have alcohol and include a great environment to consume it.
+Check out some downtown Edmond establishments such as Othello’s, The Zu and the Patriarch.

 How do I get my band to play at Heard on Hurd?